-Our patent portfolio includes drug delivery device patents directed to the EyeGate® II Delivery System, drug composition patents directed to EGP-437 and other compositions and devices related to the EyeGate® II Delivery System.
+Our patent portfolio includes drug delivery device patents directed to the EyeGate[®] II Delivery System, drug composition patents directed to EGP-437 and other compositions and devices related to the EyeGate[®] II Delivery System.
 In addition, further patent applications are directed to the CMHA-S platform in combination with active therapeutics to treat ocular diseases.
-These issued patents will expire between 2018 and 2029.
+These issued patents will expire between 2018 and 2034.

 We have been developing drug compositions and drug delivery systems for non-invasive treatment on the eye for several years.
 These delivery systems include various patented and patent pending drug delivery devices, active therapeutics and combination device/therapeutic to treat components of the eye, such as the cornea, sclera, and combinations thereof.
 These devices and therapeutics have been further improved to provide better patient comfort levels, patient compliance and recovery times.
-The ever growing delivery system patent portfolio consists of thirteen Patent families, which includes eighteen U.S. Patents, eighty-five corresponding International Patents, six pending U.S. Patent Applications, and nine corresponding pending International Patent Applications.
-We hold eleven patents and ninety-two of our patents are held by our subsidiary, EyeGate Pharma S.A.S., a French corporation, or EyeGate S.A.S.
+The delivery system patent portfolio consists of seven Patent families, which includes fifteen U.S. Patents and 87 corresponding International Patents.
+We hold fifteen patents (thirteen issued and two allowed).
+Additionally, we hold 103 patents by way of our subsidiary, EyeGate Pharma S.A.S., a French corporation, or EyeGate S.A.S.